NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/BayesianStatistics/BayesianBasics/Gaussians.md

-## Bayesian degree of belief intervals and frequentist confidence intervals
+## Bayesian credible intervals and frequentist confidence intervals

-In class on Wednesday we also talked about the difference between the 68% degree of belief interval for the most likely value (in that case the bias weighting of the coin) and a frequentist $1 \sigma$ confidence interval.
+We already commented on the difference between the
+68% degree of belief interval for the most likely value (in that case the bias weighting of the coin) and a frequentist $1 \sigma$ confidence interval.